sudomaxime/do-volume-backup/readme.md

 * Can be integrated easily in a CI/CD pipeline or an automatic backup script
 * Doesn't leak api keys or secrets in server history (see examples)

+## System requirements
+The only requirement to run this terminal tool is having [docker installed on your machine](https://www.docker.com/).

 ## Warning before using
 **ALWAYS TESTS BACKUPS IN DEVELOPMENT BEFORE RELYING ON THIS TOOL IN PRODUCTION !**